Canon 300D vs Nikon D50

 Review summary: Canon 300D vs Nikon D50

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 300D better than the Nikon D50 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.